Donate Now!

 Interview Information

-We do not hold applications from one year to the next.
-Unsuccessful applicants will be required to re-apply through OMSAS with a new application for the following admissions cycle.
+IMPORTANT NOTE: Applications are not carried over to the next year.
+Unsuccessful applicants must reapply through OMSAS with a new application for the subsequent admissions cycle.

 Accommodation for Interview